codex-storage/codex-testnet-starter/SETUP_HOME.md

 - LAN port: 8090 - Public port: 8090 - Protocol: UDP

 > 📢 Running Codex from Docker?
 > Be sure to expose the above ports and protocols in your docker-compose file.
+See example docker-compose file further down.
 Additionally, some users have reported connection issues on some platforms.
-We recommend using docker's `bridge network` driver for the Codex container.
+If you encounter this issue, we recommend trying docker's `bridge network` driver for the Codex container.
+Example:
+> In the the Codex node service, add:
+> ```
+>     networks:
+>       - codex
+> ```
+> At the root level, add:
+> ```
+> networks:
+>   codex:
+>     name: codex
+>     driver: transparent
+> ```

 ## Public IP Address
 It is important that your Codex node can be reached by others in the network.
 For this reason, Codex will announce your public IP address to the network.
 If the announced address is incorrect, other nodes will not be able to establish connections with yours.
 Here is a list of common issues and possible solutions.